Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 • ✅ Closed shoes or sandals with straps — trainers, flat shoes, strapped sandals are fine

-• ✅ Light, breathable fabrics are ideal — linen, cotton, or any lightweight material
+• ✅ Light, breathable fabrics — linen, cotton, or any lightweight material

 • ✅ Shawls or scarves worn over the shoulders count as coverage

-• ❌ Shorts of any length — even long shorts that reach near the knee are refused
+• ❌ Shorts of any length — even long shorts near the knee are refused

-• ❌ Torn or ripped jeans — even fashionable torn jeans that expose skin above or at the knee are not permitted
+• ❌ Torn or ripped jeans — even fashionable torn jeans exposing skin are not permitted

 • ❌ Sleeveless tops — no tank tops, vest tops, spaghetti straps, or off-shoulder clothing

-• ❌ Cut-sleeve shirts — shirts with the sleeves cut off or armholes cut out are refused.
-The full sleeve must be intact
+• ❌ Cut-sleeve shirts — shirts with sleeves removed or armholes cut out are refused

-• ❌ Crop tops — any top that exposes the midriff is not permitted
+• ❌ Crop tops — any top exposing the midriff is not permitted

 • ❌ Flip-flops with no back strap — for men specifically, backless sandals are not accepted

 Note for Families: The dress code applies equally to children of all ages.
 Children in shorts or sleeveless tops will be turned away alongside the adults in their group.
-Please prepare appropriate clothing for every member of your family before the tour date.
+Prepare appropriate clothing for every member of your family before the tour date.

-If a visitor arrives at the Grand Palace entrance in non-compliant clothing, there are clothing stalls and small shops near the entrance that sell basic trousers and tops — typically ฿150–฿300 per item.
-However, this means wasted time, unexpected expense, and beginning your tour in a rush.
+If a visitor arrives at the Grand Palace entrance in non-compliant clothing, clothing stalls near the entrance sell basic trousers and tops at approximately ฿150–฿300 per item.
 Our guide check at hotel pickup exists specifically to prevent this from happening to our guests.

 💡 Pro Tip for Best Experience

-The best Grand Palace outfit is light-coloured linen or cotton long trousers paired with a loose long-sleeved shirt or top.
-This covers every dress code requirement, keeps you relatively cool in Bangkok's heat, and looks great in photographs.
-Prepare it the night before and lay it out ready to wear.
+The best Grand Palace outfit is light-coloured linen or cotton long trousers with a loose long-sleeved top.
+This covers every requirement, keeps you relatively cool in Bangkok's heat, and photographs well.
+Prepare it the night before.

 Price: 2990 THB